 Activists say 10 killed in bombing of Syria rebel stronghold

-A government offensive there since late April has displaced hundreds of thousands and targeted infrastructure and hospitals in a tactic used throughout the eight-year Syrian civil war to empty out opposition areas.
+The airstrikes are the latest in a government offensive in this part of Syria that has displaced hundreds of thousands since April inside the enclave.
+It has also targeted infrastructure and hospitals, a tactic used throughout the eight-year Syrian civil war to empty out opposition areas.

 Despite the intense violence, the government offensive has stalled, with limited advance of its troops, helped by Russian airstrikes, into the edge of the enclave where the main fighters are dominated by militant groups.